hbctraining/Training-modules/RShiny/lessons/01_syntax_and_structure.md

 <iframe src="https://hcbc.connect.hms.harvard.edu/input_text_demo/?showcase=0" width="100%" height="625px" data-external="1"> </iframe>

-You can see that while your app is running it is will something similar to:
+You can see that while your app is running it will look something similar to:

 ```
 Listening on http://127.0.0.1:4108